eclectic-kitty/notes/Final - Thots.md

 	- Rituals are *required* to use powers
 - Talk show
 	- Another kind of performance, ritual
-	- Audience, purpose to make money
+	- Appeal to other? celebrity? advertising?
 	- Standard structure and ordering of time
 	- Preselected questions
 - "All these convoluted loops you insist on going through"